How we handle what you type into the Council.

 Each row contains only:

-• The depth tier you selected (Quick / Standard / FINRA Battle-Tested)
+- The depth tier you selected (Quick / Standard / Exam-Tested)

-• Whether the FINRA-examiner verification ran, and its verdict (pass / gap)
+- Whether the SEC-RIA-examiner verification ran, and its verdict (pass / gap)

-• Which chairman prompt version was used (v3, v4) and which model-policy version was active
+- Which chairman prompt version was used and which model-policy version was active

-Each row contains none of:the scenario text you typed; your transcript; your client profile fields; the Council's output text; the decision; the dissent; any confidence or risk values that could indicate the substance of the recommendation; your IP address; your name; your email; or anything that could be linked back to you as an individual.
+Each row contains none of: the scenario text you typed; your transcript; your client profile fields; the Council's output text; the decision; the dissent; any process-score or risk values that could indicate the substance of the decision; your IP address; your name; your email; or anything that could be linked back to you as an individual.

 Third parties.